 In most places near Phoenix, the water from the municipal supply is often saturated by minerals.
 Hard water contains minerals such as calcium and magnesium.
 While low levels of these minerals are good for your health, hard water has many adverse effects on your household.

 If your water supply has hard water, you will frequently experience bouts of dry skin and scalp.
 Also, soap does not lather quickly, making household chores harder to do.
 You have to use more soap as well as more water for rinsing.
 That means you’ll be wasting water, and you may strain your drainage system in the process.

 The limescale will adversely impact your plumbing and water heating equipment.
 It tends to accumulate on your plumbing fixtures, contributing to blockages and leaks.
 In turn, leakages can allow wastewater to find its way into your water supply.

 Some studies suggest that limescale can shorten the lifespan of your equipment by up to 50%.
 One way to prevent damaging your equipment and plumbing is to install a water softening solution.
-You can contact Affordable Plumbing, Rooter and Water Heaters in Phoenix for a system tailored to your preferences and needs.
+You can contact Zest Plumbing & Drain in Phoenix for a system tailored to your preferences and needs.

 3. Water Usage in Your Household

 The way you treat your plumbing system and use water in your household can also contribute to pollution.
 Some of the most common contaminants are pesticides, oil, grease and garbage.
 These often find their way into sewage systems, streams and rivers.